SylviaNyamwathi/Case_Study/documentation/data_quality.md

 | `implausible_nonstop_duration` | `stops = zero` and `duration > 12 h` |
 | `invalid_airline`, `invalid_source_city`, `invalid_destination_city`, `invalid_departure_time`, `invalid_arrival_time`, `invalid_stops`, `invalid_class` | Value outside the accepted set |

-Thresholds are guard rails for future files, not reactions to this one — the supplied file breaks none of them.
+Thresholds are guard rails for future files, not reactions to this one, the supplied file breaks none of them.
 Rationale for each boundary is in `documentation/silver_dq_findings.md`.